Breakthrough-Energy/fs-azureblob/README.md

 - `account_name`: the name of the storage account
 - `container`: the blob container
 - `account_key`: optional, but required for write operations or depending on the storage account access policies

+## Note
+Since blob storage uses a flat namespace (directories don't really exist), we create a placeholder file to represent them, always named `.fs_azblob`.
+This is an empty blob which is created for new directories, removed when a directory is removed, and omitted from `listdir` results, so should be transparent to users.
+To use this package on a new blob storage container, nothing needs to be done.
+For usage on an existing container, one should create this structure using the azure portal, sdk, or preferred tool, to ensure this package will function as expected.

+Additionally, this package is intended to operate on "block blobs".
+Other blob types include page blobs and append blobs.
+The package has not been tested on these types.

 ## See also